 To believe Westbrook will stay or go is up for debate.
 But Westbrook’s confidence grows in the team, himself and the front office, why not believe he will be the Thunder star for years to come?

 Why not?We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!